Zuleta84/Haskell-Calculator/Haskell Calculator/README.md

 ### HTML & JSON
 The API allows requests for both HTML and JSON, by default it will return HTML.
 In order to receive JSON instead add `?_accept=application/json` to the URL.
-For instance if you wish to have your addition in JSON, you would go to: